officialnico/py-tutorial/open_sesame.md

 ```
 ![](https://imgur.com/wkeHsfo.jpg)

 ## Ex.
-Pick only the grades over 60, and put their position (index) in a list corresponding to the grade's list
+Pick only the grades over 60, and put their position (index) in a list corresponding to the grade's list, and take the name of the csv file as a [command line argument](https://github.com/officialnico/py-tutorial/blob/main/home.md#how-to-get-arguments-from-the-terminal-command-line)

 input (numbers.csv):
 [![watch](https://imgur.com/ADYR9OJ.jpg)](https://github.com/officialnico/py-tutorial/blob/main/numbers.csv)